jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

     + Able to successfully access the data in Pandas DataFrames
     + It took me a while but I also succeeded in finding a regex that matches 0 or more chars in one string but ignores another.
 In this case that was possible because in the remaining strings the character only appears once at a time.
 + **Thoughts:**
-    + Bit disappointed to have a lost a lot of tme to the Regex problem but satisfied to have gotten through it.
+    + Bit disappointed to have a lost a lot of time to the Regex problem but satisfied to have gotten through it.
 + **Link to Work:** https://github.com/jg-digital-media/jgdm-100DaysOfCode